Washington Internship Program

 A Washington internship is a very intensive experience.
 Essentially, students do the following activities in the course of a typical week

-The internship portfolio – every week interns work on some aspect of their portfolio, with supervision from their Program Advisors.
-This is a bound compilation of an intern’s written work throughout the semester.
-This includes a Learning Objectives Statement, a Defense Letter (a self evaluation at the end of the semester), reaction papers on some of the Monday afternoon activities, a work sample, a report on an informational interview, a resume, the course syllabus, course papers, etc. The portfolio is a very important component of the internship experience.
+The internship e-portfolio – throughout the semester interns work on some aspect of their e-portfolio, with supervision from their Program Advisors.
+This is an electronic portfolio that contains an interns objectives/goal for the semester, resume, bio, work samples, and selections from their evening course.
 After the internship it can be shown to prospective employers or graduate schools as an demonstration of a student’s career potential, para-professional experiences, and analytical ability.
 Interns work closely with the Program Advisors throughout the semester to develop their portfolios.

-The Friday before the internship semester begins all students attend a full-day orientation.
+The week before an internship semester begins all students attend a series of orientation activities.
 A great deal of attention is paid to the Do’s and Don’ts of living and working in the Washington, DC area.
-It is not necessary to rehearse those warnings, admonitions, and advice at this moment.
-Suffice it to say, however, Washington, DC is a highly complex, and cosmopolitan urban center – as well as the nation’s seat of power.
 For students who are unaccustomed to living in an urban environment, they should be cognizant of the fact that it is always safer to explore Washington, DC in the company of fellow interns.